Multiversers/use_case_library/generic-use-cases/Draft an Email in Gmail using Gemini/Draft an Email in Gmail Using Gemini.md

 * Look for the Gemini icon in the right-hand side panel of your Gmail window.
 * Click on the icon to open the Gemini interface.
-* Here is an example of the Gemini icon in Gmail: [Opens in a new window](beebom.com) Gemini icon in Gmail
+* Here is an example of the Gemini icon in Gmail:

 **3. Provide a Prompt to Gemini**